spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/08-taints.md

-The following example shows how to specify Namespace labels and annotations for an Add-on Pack, a CSI pack, and a CNI pack.
+The following example displays how to specify Namespace labels and annotations for an Add-on Pack, a CSI pack, and a CNI pack.
 In the example configuration, the `wordpress` pack is deployed to the `wordpress` Namespace.
 An additonal Namespace titled `wordpress-storage` is created.
-The `wordpress` Namespace has the `monitoring` label with the value `org=spectro,team=dev`, and the `wordpress-storage` Namespace has the `user` label with the value `demo-user`.
-The `default` Namespace has the `user` label with the value `demo-user`.
-The `monitoring` Namespace has the `monitoring.io/enable` annotation with the value `true`, and the `wordpress-storage` Namespace has the `storage.metrics.io/format` annotation with the value `json`.
+In the parameters `namespaceLabels`, and `namespaceAnnotations`, each entry is made up of a key and a value.
+The key is the name of the label or annotation, and the value is the value of the label or annotation.

 <br />